Spectrum of the Koopman Operator, Spectral Expansions in Functional Spaces, and State Space Geometry: Conclusions

-In this paper, spectral expansions are derived for a class of dynamical systems possessing pure point spectrum for observables that are $L^2$ on the attractor and analytic in off-attractor directions.
 The notion of generalized eigenfuctions of the composition (Koopman) operator is utilized to derive a spectral decomposition of linear and skew-linear systems.
 The concept of open eigenfunctions is defined, and used together with conjugacy to (skew)-linear systems to construct eigenfunctions in stable, unstable and saddle-point equilibria cases.
 Consequences for the geometry of the state-space for such systems are derived by considering level sets of specific eigenfunctions.
 Notably, the concepts of stable, unstable and center manifolds are redefined using joint level sets of (generalized) eigenfunctions.
 The analysis is extended to the case of (quasi)-periodic attractors, and the appropriate spectral expansions derived, and the concept of isostables extended for such systems.
 The results in this paper largely carry over, with appropriate modifications (for example in the resonance conditions) for discrete-time maps.
 An example of a measure-preserving, integrable system with a continuous spectrum is presented, motivating the discussion of the type of spectrum of the Koopman operator of a system vs. the type of spectrum computed for time-evolution of data from a single initial condition of the same system.
 Finally, the discussion of types of spectrum found in data is related to the spectrum of analyzed dynamical systems, enabling identification of dynamical system type directly from data.

-It is hoped that the results presented here might lead to insights regarding embedding dimension for Takens embedding theorem - for example through the definition and use of principal Ruelle-Pollicot resonances, since the current work by the author extends these results to the case of attractors that have weakly mixing or mixing dynamics.

-{\bf Acknowledgements} I am thankful to Yueheng Lan, Alex Mauroy and Ryan Mohr for their useful comments.
-This work was supported in part by the DARPA contract HR0011-16-C-0116.
+{\bf Acknowledgements} I am thankful to John Guckenheimer, Dimitris Giannakis, Mihai Putinar, Yueheng Lan, Alex Mauroy, Ryan Mohr and Mathias Wanner for their useful comments.
+This work was supported in part by the DARPA contract HR0011-16-C-0116 and ARO grants W911NF-11-1-0511 and W911NF-14-1-0359.